TUITION AND FEES

 Families who wish to change their child’s times of enrollment at Once Upon A Time, must submit a written request to do so two weeks in advance of the proposed change.
 Schedule changes are subject to a schedule change fee of $15.00.

-This academic year we will only be accepting School Age students during the summertime.
+We only accept School Age students during the summertime.

 ITEMS INCLUDED IN THE TUITION